 4) Make Word Soup

-To play, write some sight words on index cards.
+Help your child stir up a pot full of high-frequency words!
+To play, write some high-frequency words on index cards.
 Write one word on each card in large letters so it’s easier for your child to read.
 Then, get out a big soup pot and a large spoon.

 When you have your materials gathered, hide five index cards around the room.
 Then, call your child over.
 Ask them to find the cards and add them to your soup pot.